JakeTrock/CleanConnect/README.md

 * add payment with [this](https://developers.braintreepayments.com/guides/payment-methods/node)

 ### Resolved (keep in mind when new code is written)
+* re-do comments to make code more legible
 * if account is unverified for more than x days, delete it, use findoneanddelete, find if boolean is false, and if date>certain thingymabobber. maybe you could have a central boolean array that is shortened whenever a person verifies their account, maybe it could be their internalids rather than a bool....
 * add more swears to [comment validation](/validation/apr.js)
 * make all errors this style: